Wonik-Studios/HashAxe/README.md

 ## Windows:

 On Windows, it's preffered that you extract it to a directory in C:/ to prevent it from being tampered with.
 To be able to use `hashaxe` as a command, you'll need to add the folder where the HashAxe executable is located to your Path enviornment variable.

 Search up "Enviornment variables" in Windows search and open "Edit enviornment variables for your account".
 Select "Path" in your list and click "Edit..".
 Press "New" to add a new entry.
 Insert in the path to the folder containing the HashAxe executable, and press OK.
-You can then close that app.

-HashAxe is now installed.
+You can then close that app, HashAxe is now installed.

 ## Linux:

 Open a terminal in the extracted directory.
 Give the binary executable access by running `sudo chmod +x HashAxe` in the current directory.
 To make the executable a commad, move the binary to `/usr/bin/` by running `mv HashAxe /usr/bin/hashaxe`.
 HashAxe is now installed.

 ## After installing:

  Verify that the HashAxe verison is installed correctly by running `hashaxe --version` in a terminal.
+To

 ## Compiling From Source